preeyankaa/preeyankaa/README.md

 ## 👩‍💻 About Me

-🌟 I'm a Third-year B.Tech student passionate about using technology to solve real-world problems.
+🌟 I'm a Third-year B.E student passionate about using technology to solve real-world problems.
 🎯 I aim to become a professional in the field of **Artificial Intelligence and Machine Learning**.
-🧠 Currently learning: PyTorch, TensorFlow and building projects in NLP & ML.
 🗣 I love simplifying complex topics and making tech accessible to everyone.
-📚 Learning German language.

 ---